daniellozuz/Pysnoo/README.md

 ## Engineering thesis at Mechatronic Engineering AGH.

-The app written in PHP is going to be converted to Python (Flask).
+The app was initially written in PHP and was rewritten into Python (Flask).
+Please ignore PHP files, these are left in repo for the sake of ease in rewriting them.